GuySartorelli/silverstripe-composable-validators/docs/en/01-validators.md

 This applies to the `WarningFieldsValidator` as well.

 ## WarningFieldsValidator
 Similar to `RequiredFieldsValidator` except instead of blocking the item from saving, this allows the item to save and displays a warning rather than a full validation error.
-Its usage is identical to `MultiFieldValidator`.
+Its usage is identical to `ValidatesMultipleFields`.

 This can be very useful for alerting users about data that is technically valid but may not provide the results they expect.